DiegoRaC14/DiegoRaC14/README.md

 ### 🧑‍💻 I'm working on:
 - 🧠 Personal projects to explore **machine learning**, **neural networks**, and **statistics**
 - 📊 Always diving deeper into **AI** and data-driven methods
-- 👥 Building a collection of projects in both English and Spanish, hoping they can be helpful to other comunnity members
+- 👥 Building a collection of projects in both English and Spanish, hoping they can be helpful to other community members

 ### 🌎 Let's collaborate!
 I'm open to collaborating on educational or real-world data science projects.
 Feel free to reach out!